 - Dental visit 1-2 times a year

-Pneumococcal vaccine (Pneumovax): one dose is recommended, and when you are over age 65, a booster dose is required.
+Pneumococcal vaccine (Pneumovax): one dose is recommended for individuals with diabetes or other risk factors, and when you are over age 65, a booster dose is required.

 The Diabetes Control and Complications Trial (DCCT) showed that people with Type 1 diabetes who keep blood sugar levels as close to normal as possible can reduce their risk of eye, kidney and nerve diseases.
 Note: The Campus Health fee does not cover charges for ophthalmology exams and dental visits.